josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Children
 ^^^^^^^^^
-You can, in the game options, turn on child units and allow them to be recruitable through paralogue battles.
+You can, in the game options, turn on child units and potentially allow them to be recruitable through paralogue battles.
 If you're not interested in that, you can turn it off and ignore this.

 The **Can impregnate** and **Can be pregnant** option allow you to set what effect this unit has on their children units.

 You can read more about what that means in :doc:`marriage_and_children`.
 For now, since you don't have any other units, you can tuck this all away for later.

+In the next document you're going to make your first class.
+Feel free to take a breather or play around in the unit editor.
+The best way to learn how to use Turnroot is, ultimately, to use it.
+When you're ready, go ahead and continue: :doc:`unit_class_editor_p2`